Topological dyonic black holes of massive gravity with generalized quasitopological electromagnetism: Summary and conclusion

 \section{Summary and conclusion}

 In this study, we have investigated dyonic black holes of massive gravity sourced by quasitopological electromagnetic field in diverse dimensions.
 First, we have figured out the exact solution of the field equations and looked at how the graviton's mass, dimensionality parameter, and electromagnetic charges affected its geometrical properties.
-It is concluded that the resultant solution (\ref{17}) is specifying black holes with inner and outer horizons for $m<m_c$, an extreme black hole for $m=m_c$, and naked singularities for $m>m_c$.
-We have revealed that as the dimensionality parameter rises, the radii of inner and outer horizons grow.
+We have concluded that the solution (\ref{17}) describes dyonic black holes with inner and outer horizons for any non-negative value of the black hole's geometric mass such that $\mu\neq\mu_{ext}$.
+Correspondingly, when $\mu=\mu_{ext}$, the dyonic black hole has a single event horizon.
+Additionally, there also exists a critical value $m_c$ of the graviton's mass for which the solution (\ref{17}) has been demonstrated to describe black holes with inner and outer horizons for $m<m_c$, an extreme black hole for $m=m_c$, and naked singularities for $m>m_c$.
+We have also revealed that as the dimensionality parameter rises, the radii of inner and outer horizons grow.
 Meanwhile, when the magnitudes of charges $\nu$ and $e$ are on the rise, the inner horizon broadens while the outer horizon remains unaltered.
 Furthermore, the solution addressing $d$-dimensional dyonic black holes of ETG can be deduced if one plugs $m=0$ in Eq. (\ref{17}).
 Similarly, the neutral black holes of massive gravity would be recovered by putting $e=\nu=0$ in the resultant solution.